 The Indigenous Internship Program at MOA was developed by six Indigenous partners: the Musqueam Indian Band, the Squamish Lil’wat Cultural Centre, the Haida Gwaii Museum, the U’mista Cultural Society, the Nlaka’pamux Nation, the Coqualeetza Cultural Society, and the Museum of Anthropology at UBC.
 The program provides training opportunities for Indigenous people working in museums or Indigenous people who would like to do this kind of work.
-Funding for the Indigenous Internship Program is provided by Heritage Canada Museums Assistance Program and Mellon Foundation.
+Funding for the Indigenous Internship Program is provided by the Andrew W. Mellon Foundation.

 Our latest series of MOA Stories feature the fascinating research conducted by members of the Fall 2021 cohort during their internship.